 Guide to Rug Size Selection

-Choosing the right rug size can completely change the look and feel of your space.
-A rug shouldn’t just fill an empty floor, it should support the room, frame the furniture, and make everything feel more balanced.
-Here’s a clear, easy guide to help you pick the perfect size for any room in your home
+Choosing the right rug size can completely transform the look and feel of a space.
+A rug should do more than fill empty floor area; it should support the room, frame the furniture, and create visual balance.
+This rug size guide is designed to help you choose the correct proportions for every room in your home with confidence.

 1. Understand the Purpose of the Rug